CrystalFerrai/IcarusResourceRespawn/readme.md

 IcarusResourceRespawn %localappdata%\Icarus\Saved\PlayerData\[your steam id]]\Prospects\[your prospect file name].json
 ```

+_or_

+Instead of running from a command prompt, you can drag your prospect save file and drop it onto IcarusResourceRespawn.exe.
+However, the window won't stay open when it's done running to show whether any errors happened if you do it this way.

 ## How to Build

 If you want to build, from source, follow these steps.